How to add dedicated servers to Unreal multiplayer games

 By the end of this guide, you will have deployed a dedicated server with Edgegap at no cost.

 Whether you’re using a Windows, Mac, or a Linux machine, you will need to build your server for Linux runtime, as most cloud providers nowadays (including Edgegap) run on Linux.
-Don’t worry, no Linux knowledge is required to accomplish this with our plugin.
+Don’t worry, no Linux knowledge is required.

-☑️ Build your Unreal Engine version from source on your development machine,
+☑️ Start by verifying your Unreal Engine version - pre-filled with value from your project files.

-☑️ Disable Unreal Engine version compatibility check for dedicated servers by adding this to your DefaultEngine.ini
+☑️ Disable Unreal Engine version compatibility check for dedicated servers and set IpNetDriver as the default driver or the fallback driver for replication networking:

 [ConsoleVariables]